dr-jts/crunchyblog/spatial-pgfs/index.md

 now provides a RESTful API with HATEOAS links, JSON and GeoJSON as the primary data formats, and [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) support.

-We realized that this new specification was a perfect fit for the microservice architecture of (Crunchy Spatial).
+We realized that this new specification is a perfect fit for the microservice architecture of (Crunchy Spatial).
 It has the additional benefit
 of being easily extensible, which allows us to expose more of the rich spatial capabilities of PostGIS.
-This is the origin story of `pg_featureserv`.
+This is the genesis of the `pg_featureserv` microservice for serving feature data.

 `pg_featureserv` has the following features:

-* Written in [Go](https://golang.org/) to allow for simple deployment of binaries with no complex dependency chains.
-Go provides a very effective platform for building simple services with a minimum of development effort and software defects.
+* Written in [Go](https://golang.org/) to allow simple deployment of binaries with no complex dependency chains.
+Also, Go provides a very effective platform for building services with low development effort and risk of defects.
-* Ready-to-run defaults so that basic deployment just requires setting a database configuration string and running the program.
+* Ready-to-run configuration defaults so that basic deployment just requires setting a database configuration string and running the program.
-* Simple web user interface to explore the published feature collections, and view the feature data on maps.
+* A simple web user interface to explore the published feature collections and view feature data on maps.
-* Support for most of the OGC Features API, including `limit` and `offset` paging, `bbox` filtering, and `properties` response shaping
+* Support for most of the OGC Features API, including `limit` and `offset` paging, `bbox` filtering, and `properties` response shaping.
 * Additional query parameters to expose the power of PostGIS, including `orderBy` and `transform`.
-* Function-based data sources, so you can generate feature collections from spatial functions
+* Function-based data sources, so you can generate feature collections from spatial functions.

 `pg_featureserv` is easy to try out.
-Here's how to run it yourself.
+Here's how to run it.
 (Most of the steps just involve getting some spatial data in a PostGIS database; if you already have a database, just skip down to step 3 and input your own database connection information).

 1. Make a database, and enable PostGIS.

     ```sh
     createdb postgisftw
     psql -d postgisftw -c 'create extension postgis'